A great job aid is invaluable for guiding employees in their day-to-day tasks.

 What are job aids?

-Job aids are simple, clear devices or instructions on how to do a work-related task.
+Job aids are simple, clear instructions on how to do a work task.
 They prevent mistakes in the workplace and remind employees how to complete a task the right way.

-Job aids are also known as worksheets, checklists, one-pagers, cheat sheets, or memory joggers.
+Job aids are also known as work aids, worksheets, checklists, one pagers, cheat sheets, or memory joggers.

 Most of the time, job aids are printed documents.
 But they can also be digital, like a PDF file or image saved on a computer, a video, or a smartphone app.
-They are often a page (or less).
+They are often one pagers.